lucagrementieri/tfkeras-template/README.md

 on the **NVIDIA Deep Learning AMI** environment.

 1. Log in via ssh following the instructions on the EC2 Management Dashboard.
-2. Clone the repo `tensorflow-template` in the home directory.
+2. Clone the repo `tfkeras-template` in the home directory.
 3. Download the most update Tensorflow container running `docker pull nvcr.io/nvidia/tensorflow:YY.MM-tf2-py3`
 4. Create a container with